ironthree/repochecker/README.md

 switched from `prerelease` to `stable` after a fedora release reaches GA.
 The refresh interval for repository data and package maintainers can also be configured (in number of hours).

+The `REPOCHECKER_LOG` environment variable can be used to increase logger verbosity, for example by setting the logging level for `repochecker` itself to `debug`: `REPOCHECKER_LOG=repochecker=debug repochecker`

 ## deployment

 An example systemd unit file is provided in the `etc` directory.
 By default, `repochecker` will check the following